tonybourke/NERD_clab_topologies/README.md

 # NERD Project Containerlab Topologies

 This is a repo of containerlab topologies for labbing.
 Currently these labs operate with cEOS-lab, which is Arista's containerized version of their EOS network operating system (NOS).
-As it's a container, it doesn't have all the features of a physical system (like hardware queues), but most features are supported. cEOS-lab is free to use for lab purposes, and is easy to obtain, which is why it's used for these topologies.
+As it's a container, it doesn't have all the features of a physical system (like hardware queues), but most features are supported, including data plane, control plane, EVPN/VXLAN, MPLS, and more. cEOS-lab is free to use for lab purposes, and is easy to obtain, which is why it's used for these topologies.

 ## Medium Topology